Akshay61094/behavioral_Cloning/writeup_template.md

 After training on the above model i saw that the model was overfitting,it was resolved by adding Dropout layers after each dense layer of the model.

 The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle was moving towards the left side more i.e. network was getting biased to the left side , to resolve this i added more images in dataet by flipping thealready available images with a probability of 0.5
+There were a few spots where the vehicle was moving towards the left side more i.e. network was getting biased to the left side , to resolve this i added more images in dataset by flipping the already available images with a probability of 0.5 .

-Also their were situations where the vehicle was not able to recover from the sides, to tackle this, while adding the image to dataset the image was randomly selected from the 3 available angles i.e left, right or center with the left and right camera's steering angle adjusted by corrective measure of +0.25/-0.25.
+Also their were situations where the vehicle was not able to recover from the sides, to tackle this, while adding the image from dataset to training data image was randomly selected from the 3 available angles i.e left, right or center with the left and right camera's steering angle adjusted by corrective measure of +0.25/-0.25.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.